This post may contain affiliate links. I may earn from qualifying purchases at NO extra cost to you.

 2. Freelance Writer

-There’s a persistent myth that often discourages aspiring writers: the idea that writers can’t make good money.
-But nothing could be further from the truth!
+There’s a persistent myth that often discourages aspiring writers—the belief that writing doesn’t pay well.
+But that couldn’t be further from the truth!

 Many freelance writers are earning six figures a year, proving that this career path can be both fulfilling and financially rewarding.
-The best part?
-You don’t have to be a “gifted” writer to succeed.
+And here’s the best part: you don’t have to be a “gifted” writer to succeed.

-Success in freelance writing comes down to two key factors: identifying lucrative niches and mastering the writing techniques that clients value and are willing to pay for.
-With the right strategy, you can turn your love of writing into a thriving career!
+Success in freelance writing boils down to two key factors: identifying lucrative niches and mastering the writing techniques that clients truly value—and are willing to pay for.
+With the right approach, you can turn your love of writing into a thriving career.

 How Much Can You Make?

-According to ZipRecruiter, the average pay for freelance writers in the US is $64,823 per year with top earners making $93,500 per year.
+According to ZipRecruiter, the average pay for freelance writers in the U.S. is $64,823 per year , with top earners making up to $93,500 annually.

-However, members of a writers’ association called the American Writers and Artists Institute claim they’re making multiple six-figure incomes writing in special niches.
+Some members of the American Writers and Artists Institute (AWAI) even report earning multiple six-figure incomes by specializing in high-paying writing niches.

-Tip: Check out Holly Johnson’s free freelance writing course here to learn how she increased her writing income to $200,000 per year.
+Tip: Check out Holly Johnson's free freelance writing course here, where she shares how she grew her writing income to $200,000 per year.

-Flexjobs is offering readers of This Mama Blogs an exclusive discount of up to 30 percent off with the promo code FLEXLIFE.
-Go here to get this special.
+Special Offer: FlexJobs is offering This Mama Blogs readers an exclusive discount of up to 30% off with the promo code FLEXLIFE.
+Click here to grab the deal.

 3. Financial Coach